Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Tokenization and Multilinguality

 Our results show significant variations in terms of language fidelity, QA accuracy, and the relationship between them, across the models we test with \textsc{MultiQ}.
 This prompts us to investigate what factors may explain these differences.
 We focus on the differences between Mistral and Llama2 7B, which are particularly surprising given that both models are intended for use in English only.
 Prior research highlights the significant roles of tokenization and training data in multilingual capability \citep{dufter-schutze-2020-identifying, clark-etal-2022-canine, petrov2023language}.
 Since there is little to no public information on the training data of the models that we test, we focus on their tokenizers.

-\paragraph{Background: Byte Pair Encoding} Both Llama2 and Mistral employ a tokenizer that uses byte pair encoding (BPE) \citep{sennrich-etal-2016-neural}, streamlining sequence encoding by minimizing token count through identifying common subwords.
-This allows for frequent terms to be represented through subwords, whereas rare or unseen terms prompt the model to default to individual characters or ultimately ASCII codes for representation.
+\paragraph{Background: Byte Pair Encoding} Both Llama2 and Mistral employ a tokenizer that uses byte pair encoding \citep[BPE,][]{sennrich-etal-2016-neural}, streamlining sequence encoding by minimizing token count through identifying common subwords.
+This allows for frequent sequences to be represented through subword tokens, whereas rare or unseen sequences make the model default to individual characters or, failing that, ASCII code tokens.

-\paragraph{Unique Tokens in MultiQ} First, we evaluate how different tokenization strategies impact prompt representation in \textsc{MultiQ}.
+\paragraph{Unique Tokens in MultiQ} First, we evaluate how different tokenization strategies impact prompt tokenization in \textsc{MultiQ}.
 We observe a significant deviation in the number of unique tokens used to represent all prompts in \textsc{MultiQ}: Mistral uses 9,933 unique tokens, contrasting with Llama2's 10,676.
 This suggests that Llama2 may be less efficient at segmenting the typologically diverse \textsc{MultiQ} dataset into a smaller number of subwords.

-\paragraph{Tokenization Strategies} For each model, we group languages into three categories depending on the model's tokenization strategy fo the respective language.
+\paragraph{Tokenization Strategies} For each model, we group languages into three categories depending on the model's tokenization strategy for the respective language.
 We develop a heuristic that allows us to classify languages into three tokenization categories: ``ASCII'', ``character'' or ``subword''.
-We do so by compiling the model's 20 most commonly used tokens for representing each language in \textsc{MultiQ}, removing noise tokens (e.g., sentence start) from the list, and then quantifying the prevalence of ASCII tokens and characters based on the token-id ranges they usually occupy.
+We do so by compiling the model's 20 most commonly used tokens for representing each language in \textsc{MultiQ}, removing noise tokens (e.g.\ sentence start) from the list, and then quantifying the prevalence of ASCII tokens and characters based on the token-id ranges they usually occupy.
 Languages with over 70\% of tokens in the ASCII or character categories were classified accordingly.
 For Llama2, out of 137 languages, we find 89 subword, 36 character and 12 ASCII languages.
-Mistral has 37 in character and 9 in ASCII.
-The models differ in the tokenization of some symbolic languages such as Chinese (\textsc{zh}) (see Figure \ref{fig:diff_tokenizer}), compared to Mistral mostly using individual characters, Llama2 more frequently has to use ASCII tokens due to its limited recognition of Chinese tokens, hindering its ability to effectively map Chinese vocabulary.
+Mistral has 37 character and 9 ASCII languages.
+The models differ in the tokenization of some symbolic languages such as Chinese (\textsc{zh}, see Figure \ref{fig:diff_tokenizer}): while Mistral mostly uses individual character tokens, Llama2 more frequently resorts to ASCII tokens due to its limited Chinese token vocabulary, which limits its ability to effectively tokenize Chinese language prompts.